gmaggiotti/genetic_deep_learning/README.md

 - Weight optimization: find the right values for each neuron within each weight in order to solve the general equation with a minimum error.

-This project focuses on solving the third of the problems, using Genetic Algorithms combined with Gradient Descent to implement a method for solving the weight optimization problem faster.
+This project is focused on solving weight optimization, using Genetic Algorithms combined with Gradient Descent to implement a method for solving the weight optimization problem faster.

 ## Intuition of how gradients of the new generations improves the chosen slope when mating the fittest